Mount Jade Facts

 Mount Jade Physical Description

-The Western Peak measures 11,375 ft (3,467 m) in height.
+The aptly-named Western Peak measures 11,375 ft (3,467 m) in height.
 The Southern Peak, however, tops this at 12,612 ft (3,844 m).
 The Northern Peak surpasses this, at 12,657 ft (3,858 m).
-Then comes Eastern Peak, at 12, 694 ft (3,869 m).
+Then comes the Eastern Peak, at 12, 694 ft (3,869 m).
 Main Peak stands supreme at 12,966 ft (3,952 m).

 Each of the peaks of Mount Jade also distinguish themselves from their neighbors in various ways.
 The South Peak, for example, consists of a sharp pinnacle of deep black shale.
-North Peak, meanwhile, represents a mildly-rising, long slope, resembling the hump of a camel.
+North Peak, meanwhile, represents a mildly-rising, long slope, strongly resembling the hump of a camel.

 Mount Jade Location, Formation, and Ecology

 The slow yet inexorable collision of the two plates inevitably caused an upward movement of what was originally seabed.
-The land eventually buckled, bending vertically, creating the landscape as it exists now.
+The land eventually buckled, bending sharply vertically, thereby creating the landscape as it exists now.
 That motion continues today, continuing to slowly alter the site.

-These support an abundance of wildlife.
+These plants support an impressive abundance of wildlife.
 In total, 28 known species mammals call the island home.
 Laong with these, 17 varieties of reptiles, 12 amphibian species, and 130 types of birds do also.
 An additional total of 186 known butterfly varieties also add to its native beauty.

 Features Sharing Its Region